Welcome to Stoney Stanton Action Group

 Formed by residents of Stoney Stanton, the action group aims to stand-up for our village.

-Two huge proposed developments are threatening
+Two huge proposed developments threatened

 our village and local environment